TritonDataCenter/sdcadm/docs/index.md

 Status: not yet implemented

-We keep a history of updates in a 'sdcadm_history' moray bucket.
-This command lists the history a la `zpool history`.
+Brain dump: We keep a history of updates in a 'sdcadm_history' moray bucket.
+This command lists the history a la `zpool history` (though perhaps with tabular output).
+In case moray happens to be down, history for an upgrade should be cached locally and pushed to Moray on later uses of sdcadm (remember to consider this being done by AdminUI calling sdcadm.js, i.e. not just in cli.js).

+During a 'sdcadm update' there is a two phase write to the history: first at the start of the update before changes are made, and later on completion.
+We attempt to write that completion even when the update failed, but the initial write at the start allows for detection of update *crashes*.

 ## sdcadm check (or something like this)